 At other places when you’re getting food or drinks to go, you can simply say no straw and use your own reusable straw instead.
 Many metal straws are fairly cheap to buy and come with a straw cleaner so that it can be used and reused over and over again.

 3. Reusable Cup, Mug, and/or Water Bottle

 As previously stated, only 6% of plastic is actually recycled.
 So it’s best to cut this problem at the source and reduce your use of plastic.

 Did you know that Starbucks hot cups have to go to landfill?
-Although they’re paper on the outside, the inside of the cups is lined with plastic, making it destined for the landfill.
+Although they’re paper on the outside, the inside of the cups is lined with plastic, making them destined for the landfill.

 So next time you’re at Starbucks or any other coffee shop and you want to get a hot drink, give them your reusable coffee cup first!
 They’ll even give you a discount on your drink!